mega6453/AppiumWizard/TROUBLESHOOTINGGUIDE.md

 ## Android Device not detecting?
 Enable Developer options in your Android phone.
 Follow https://developer.android.com/studio/debug/dev-options

+## Issues while running android execution?
+* Go to Server->Restart ADB Server.
+This might fix the adb timeout error or UIAutomator crashed error.
+* Go to Server->Updater and update the UIAutomator driver.
+* Delete the "io.appium.uiautomator2.server" and "io.appium.uiautomator2.server.test" apps from the phone and Open the device.
+* Restart the device.
+* Delete and add the device again.
+* Restart Appium Wizard.

 ## Unable to Start iPhone automation?
 * Make sure to Enable Developer Mode in your iPhone and try again.
 Go to Settings->Privacy & Security->Developer Mode->Turn ON.
 #### Still not working?
 Follow below steps: